maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Team structure

-Conways law, domain boundaries
+Conways law, domain boundaries, using common domain language having the team understand why they're doing what they're doing will contribute towards them making the right decision and keeping the code clean.

+High performing teams are highly aligned and loosely coupled.

+A step further would be having the whole team interacting with customers and involved in product discovery.

-XP teams, good practices, lots of small changes ability to roll back, focus on observability.
+XP teams, well defined practices supported team and company values, lots of small changes ability to roll back, focus on observability.

+Values, principles and practices

 ### System design and team structure